 In reference (d), The Department of Defense Chief Information Officer (DOD CIO) identified the National Information Exchange Model (NIEM) as the best suited standards-based approach for enhancing the interoperability and standardization of DOD information exchange content.

-NIEM offers a proven approach for developing standardized, reusable information exchange packages and have been adopted across international, federal, state, local, and tribal agencies.
+NIEM offers a proven approach for developing standardized, reusable information exchange packages that has been adopted across international, federal, state, local, and tribal agencies.
 As one part of the overall DOD NIEM adoption, the DOD CIO requested the Joint Staff J6 become the Domain Steward for the Military Operations (MilOps) Domain.
 The JS J6 established a new Military Operations (MilOps) Domain within the NIEM construct.

 In combination with the existing NIEM Core and domains, the NIEM MilOps Domain supports development of information exchange specifications across the full range of military operations (Joint Staff J6 Memorandum dtd 12 April 2013).
 The purpose of the MilOps Domain is to provide and maintain unique military operations and missions data components used to define NIEM Information Exchange Package Documents (IEPDs) that satisfies mission critical information / data sharing requirements within DOD, and/or with other Federal government agencies, and Mission Partners.